 After WWII, Borgward put up most of the capital to start Lloyd, its mission to build smaller cars below the Borgward family of cars.
 The first product, and the one that would define almost all Lloyds, was the LP 300, of 1950.
 Take a good look at its skin; does it look a bit like a padded vinyl top?
 That’s because it is.

 Given the profound lack of steel in the immediate post-war era, the Lloyd’s body was made of plywood, covered in kunstleder (vinyl covered fabric, or its equivalent at the time).
 It was quickly dubbed the Leukoplastbomber, after a particular brand of medical adhesive tape that was readily employed to fix tears in the fabric skin.
 The Band Aid Bomber.

 The other expression commonly used about it was “he who is not afraid of death drives a Lloyd”.
 Well, like in the USA, there was a big demand for affordable cars after the war, and the Lloyd got off to a surprisingly good start, despite its fabric body, which gave way to steel by about 1954.
-Motivating the Lloyd was a 10 hp, 300 cc two stroke twin that was a pretty obvious copy of the DKW engine.
+Motivating the Lloyd was a 10 hp, 300 cc two stroke twin.

 The Lloyd benefited from regular improvements, and by 1957, the deluxe version was now called Alexander, like this cabrio version.

 The Alexander even got a hi-po version, the TS, with a whopping 25 hp.
 A veritable pocket-rocket.
 Maybe that’s what my godfather had; I can’t remember that detail.
 The next time I saw him in 1969, he was driving an Audi Super 90.
 The years between 1959 and 1969 were a time of very rapid income growth in Austria.